mwat56/kaliber/README.md

 		<directory> (optional) the directory to store session files
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/kaliber/sessions")
 	-sessionttl int
 		<seconds> Number of seconds an unused session keeps valid  (default 1200)
 	-sidname string
 		(optional) <name> the name of the session ID to use (default "sid")
+	-sqltrace string
-	-theme string
+		(optional) name of the SQL logfile to write to -theme string
 		<name> the display theme to use ('light' or 'dark')
 		(default "light")